An AEC framework for fields with commuting automorphisms: The AEC framework

-We will also be using the notion \emph{relatively algebraically closed} in its usual algebraic sense, i.e. if $K \subseteq L$ are fields, we say $K$ is relatively algebraically closed in $L$ if $K^{alg} \cap L=K$.
+We use the notion \emph{relatively algebraically closed} in its usual algebraic sense, i.e. if $K \subseteq L$ are fields, we say $K$ is relatively algebraically closed in $L$ if $K^{alg} \cap L=K$.

-We want to work inside a monster model, and thus we need to build our AEC in such a way that it has the joint embedding property (JEP) and amalgamation property (AP).
-We now recall these definitions.
+We want to work inside a monster model, and thus we need to build our AEC in such a way that it has the joint embedding property (JEP) and amalgamation property (AP) (see Definitions \ref{ap} and \ref{jep}).